reinarpg/reinarpg-block/README.md

 ### 1.12.0

-* Updated to support `prismarine-registry`.
-To use, instead of passing a string to reinarpg-biome's default function export, pass an instance of `prismarine-registry`.
+* Updated to support `reinarpg-registry`.
+To use, instead of passing a string to reinarpg-biome's default function export, pass an instance of `reinarpg-registry`.
 * block entity support

 ### 1.11.0